Dtronix/NexNet/README.md

 - Unix Domain Sockets (UDS)
 - TCP
 - TLS over TCP
+- QUIC (UDP)

 **Unix Domain Sockets** are the most efficient as they encounter the least overhead and is  a good candidate for inter process communication.

 **TCP** allows for network and internet communication.
 Fastest option next to a UDS.

 **TLS over TCP** allows for TLS encryption provided by the SslStream on both the server and client.
 This is still fast, but not as fast as either prior options as it creates a Socket, wrapped by a Network stream wrapped by a SslStream.

+**QUIC (UDP)** s a  UDP protocol which guarantees packet transmission, order and survives a connection IP and port change such as a connection switching from WiFi to celular.
+It requires the `libmsquic` library which can be installed on linux/unix based systems via the local app pacakge manager.
+Ubuntu: `sudo apt install libmsquic`

 Additional transports can be added easily as long as the transports guarantees order and transmission.